ztrhgf/Powershell_CICD_repository/README.md

 ## [2.0.9] - 2019-11-01
 ### Added
-- automatic scheduled task creation from xml saved in Custom section
+- automatic scheduled task creation from xml saved in Custom section (modification and deletion if not needed anymore)
   - so now you can automatically distribute as scripts as scheduled task itself (that should run them).
 No GPO preferences needed
   - check [examples](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/2.%20HOW%20TO%20USE%20-%20EXAMPLES.md) for getting better insight